ChiefChingu/milestone-two-memory-card-game/README.md

 The contrasting colors are checked in a [color blind web page filter](https://www.toptal.com/designers/colorfilter) with good results on all filters.

 ### User Stories
+In this project the assumption is that there is only one type of user (one role).
 As a user I want to:

 1. See an inviting game that makes me curious and want to play!
 2. Choose how to play.